 In the decoupling scenario, each component of a virtualized network product may be provided by a different vendor.
-In this case, the evaluation report for the virtualized network product consists of the evaluation reports for all decoupled components of the virtualized network product.
-The evidence also consists of the evidences for all decoupled components that the accredited vendor product and development lifecycle processes have been complied with for the network product.
+In this case, the evaluation report for the virtualized network product consists of separate evaluation reports for all decoupled components of the virtualized network product.
+The evidence also consists of separate evidences for all decoupled components that the accredited vendor product and development lifecycle processes have been complied with for the network product.

 Since the virtualized network product is delivered to the operator, the evaluation report of a virtualized network product should be examined by the operator.
 To maintain the fairness, the evidence of the actors which performs the evaluation tasks should be accredited by the SECAM Accreditation Body.
 These are the same with the evaluation report examination and the evidence of the actor accreditation for the physical network product.